oak-hu/oak-hu.github.io/content/index.md

 Welcome!

-My name is Oak Hu.[^1] I do math and philosophy at Magdalen College, Oxford.
+My name is Oak.[^1] I do math and philosophy at Magdalen College, Oxford.

 Here, you can find copies of my philosophy essays (for [[/Essays/2023-2024/Moral-Philosophy/Overview|undergraduate]] [[/Essays/2024-2025/Knowledge--and--Reality|classes]]) and notes (for [[/Notes/2024-2025/Knowledge-of-Meaning|graduate]] [[/Notes/2024-2025/Non-Consequentialism|seminars]]).
 For more public-facing work, subscribe to my [[https://offhandquibbles.substack.com|Substack]]; for more personal stuff, see my [[https://instagram.com/oak.hu|Instagram]].